left

 http://www.kendalmuseum.org.uk/what's_on_130502_great_dodo_exhibition.php

 Apparently well worth a visit.
 Professor Carl G Jones MBE will open the event and hold a talk on the Mauritian Wildlife Foundation, the importance of the Dodo in history and recent projects he has worked on to save endangered species.
-Even Errol Fuller gets a mention!!!!!.
-What is evident is the absence of..............???.
+What is evident is the absence of..............??? certain people.
 Perhaps the issues of the last year may have had an impact.
 Anyway, moving on.

 Controversial Developments with the public property of Museums being given away (valuable taxidermy by famous naturalists), despite austere economic times and job losses in the public sector.